-Rights to shares granted to executives and senior managers are included in the calculation of diluted earnings per share assuming all outstanding rights will vest.
-Rights are not included in the calculation of basic earnings per share.
-The rights and options were not included in the calculation of diluted earnings per share as they are antidilutive.
+Rights to shares granted to executives and senior managers are included in the calculation of diluted earnings per share and assume all outstanding rights will vest.
+Rights are included in the calculation of diluted earnings per share to the extent that they are dilutive.
+Options are not included in the calculation of diluted earnings per share as they are antidilutive.
+Rights and options are not included in the calculation of basic earnings per share.